On the existence of powerful p-values and e-values for composite hypotheses: On the existence of nontrivial test (super)martingales

 \section{On the existence of nontrivial test (super)martingales}

 From here on, for $t\in \{1,2,\dots\}$, let $Z^t$ denote $(Z_1,\dots,Z_t)$, which represents data on $\X^t$, and let $\F$ by default represent the data filtration, meaning that $\F_t=\sigma(Z^t)$.

-A sequence of random variables $Y \equiv (Y_t)_{t\geq 0}$ is called a \textit{process} if it is adapted to $\F$, that is, if $Y_t$ is measurable wrt $\F_t$ for every $t$.
-However, $Y$ may also be adapted to a coarser filtration $\G$; for example $\sigma(Y^t)$ could be strictly smaller than $\F_t$.
+A sequence of random variables $Y \equiv (Y_t)_{t\geq 0}$ is called a \textit{process} if it is adapted to $\F$, that is, if $Y_t$ is measurable with respect to $\F_t$ for every $t$.
+However, $Y$ may also be adapted to a coarser filtration $\G$; for example, $\sigma(Y^t)$ could be strictly smaller than $\F_t$.
 Such situations will be of special interest to us.
-Henceforth, $\F$ will always denote the data filtration, $\G$ will denote a generic subfiltration (which could equal $\F$, or be coarser).
-An $\F$-stopping time $\tau$ is a nonnegative integer valued random variable such that $\{\tau \leq t\} \in \F_t$ for each $t \geq 0$.
+Henceforth, $\F$ will always denote the data filtration, and $\G$ will denote a generic subfiltration (which could equal $\F$, or be coarser).
+An $\F$-stopping time $\tau$ is a nonnegative integer-valued random variable such that $\{\tau \leq t\} \in \F_t$ for each $t \geq 0$.
 Denote by $\Tau_\F$ the set of all $\F$-stopping times, excluding the constant $0$ and including ones that may never stop.
 Note that if $\G \subseteq \F$, then $\Tau_\G \subseteq \Tau_\F$.
-In this section, $\mathcal P$ is a set of measures on the sample space $\X^\infty$.
+In this section, $\mathcal P$ is a set of measures on the sample space $\X^\infty$.\\